BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/combined.md

 Both files are directly located in the `examples` folder.

-You can open the script `expo_demo.mlx` and run it section by section.
+You can open the script `expo_demo.mlx` and run it.
 The output should look similar to the following figure.

 ![demo_output](media/Simulink_demo_figure_3.jpg)